jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 There is much more I could write about remote work and distributed teams.
 Some of these sections deserve their own posts and extended examples.

-## Acknowledgements
+## Acknowledgments

-I gave a presentation at the [2016 AIT Workshop](http://lanyrd.com/2016/aitworkshop/) on remote work.
-I've also had correspondence with [Timothy Pratley](https://timothypratley.blogspot.com/), [Rusty Bentley](http://www.rustybentley.com/), [Carin Meier](http://gigasquidsoftware.com/), [Devin Walters](https://twitter.com/devn), [Paco Viramontes](https://twitter.com/kidpollo), [Jeff Bay](http://www.xpteam.com/), [Michael Halvorson](https://www.linkedin.com/in/michaelthalvorson/).
-The input and discussions I've had with all of these people and more have influenced my thoughts towards remote work.
-Thank you.
+This article came to life from the notes and research I did prior to speaking at the [2016 AIT Workshop](http://lanyrd.com/2016/aitworkshop/).
+Some of those notes came from correspondence with [Timothy Pratley](https://timothypratley.blogspot.com/), [Rusty Bentley](http://www.rustybentley.com/), [Carin Meier](http://gigasquidsoftware.com/), [Devin Walters](https://twitter.com/devn), [Paco Viramontes](https://twitter.com/kidpollo), [Jeff Bay](http://www.xpteam.com/), and [Michael Halvorson](https://www.linkedin.com/in/michaelthalvorson/).
+Discussions at the conference, with the above individuals, and working remotely at [Outpace](https://outpace.com) and [Lumanu](https://lumanu.com) really helped solidify my thoughts.

 ## Other references